apache/airflow/docs/apache-airflow-providers-cncf-kubernetes/kubernetes_executor.rst

     The examples below should work when using default Airflow configuration values.
 However, many custom configuration values need to be explicitly passed to the pod via this template too.
-This includes, but is not limited to, sql configuration, required Airflow connections, DAGs folder path and logging settings.
+This includes, but is not limited to, sql configuration, required Airflow connections, Dags folder path and logging settings.
 See :doc:`../../configurations-ref` for details.

-Storing DAGs in the image:
+Storing Dags in the image:

 .. literalinclude:: /../../airflow/providers/cncf/kubernetes/pod_template_file_examples/dags_in_image_template.yaml
     :language: yaml
     :start-after: [START template_with_dags_in_image]
     :end-before: [END template_with_dags_in_image]

-Storing DAGs in a ``persistentVolume``:
+Storing Dags in a ``persistentVolume``:

 .. literalinclude:: /../../airflow/providers/cncf/kubernetes/pod_template_file_examples/dags_in_volume_template.yaml
     :language: yaml
     :start-after: [START template_with_dags_in_volume]
     :end-before: [END template_with_dags_in_volume]

-Pulling DAGs from ``git``:
+Pulling Dags from ``git``:

 .. literalinclude:: /../../airflow/providers/cncf/kubernetes/pod_template_file_examples/git_sync_template.yaml
     :language: yaml